chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    Perform a bootstrap operation with sudo; specify the password with the ``-P`` (or ``--ssh-password``) option.

 ``-t TEMPLATE``, ``--bootstrap-template TEMPLATE``
    The bootstrap template to use.
-This may be the name of a bootstrap template---``chef-full``, for example---or it may be the full path to an Embedded Ruby (ERB) template that defines a custom bootstrap.
+This may be the name of a bootstrap template---``chef-full`` for example---or it may be the full path to an Embedded Ruby (ERB) template that defines a custom bootstrap.
 Default value: ``chef-full``, which installs Chef Infra Client using the Chef Infra installer on all supported platforms.

 Proxy Options
 -----------------------------------------------------